olliehaigh/cv-library-task/README.md

 The files contain all of the HTML, CSS and JavaScript used on this task.
 There was no use of CSS or JS frameworks and the JS is Vanilla.

-For the API portion of the task, there was a lot of trial and error to link up the autocomplete feature and the data for the API.
+For the API portion of the task, there was a lot of trial and error to link up the autocomplete feature and the location data for the API.
 With a lot of googling, videos, reading and trying different techniques, I managed to achieve the end goal.
 Here is the snippet of JavaScript used to complete the API challenge:

 ```javascript
 function autocomplete(inp